jdegand/chat-group-backend/README.md

 - messages and channels are open - better to have a way to see the chat before signing in
 - need another server (socket.io) ? to have chat group be realtime across users - don't think so - because useEffect will update the view when channels and messages change
 - Promise.all() might be needed for multiple route calls in some functions - async - have to worry about order of results
-- add helmet ?
+- add helmet?
 - testing
 - seeding the database vs using my hacky way of creating a welcome channel if it doesn't exist
 - "select: false" in model vs removing field with .select('-password') vs removing field in populate call - what is best approach?
 - password field may be sent back in some calls - intermediate step - password forwarded along with userInfo then removed later - should exlude first and then forward or overly concerned - password is hashed and protected by jwt
 - can't pass two parameters to same route - express cant differentiate between them - need to add word in between i.e. /:channel/:id vs /:channel/id/:id
 - channel controller has a very convulted route because of that and it could be cleaned up
 - sorting with mongoose vs sorting response.data in the client - in React, use memo on the data.
-- multer and controllers don't mix
+- Multer and controllers don't mix
 - controllers considered an anti-pattern ?
-- getting file path is difficult - fakepath issues - can't get the file to save - the folder will be created - dir name in multer middleware
+- getting file path is difficult - fakepath issues - can't get the file to save - the folder will be created - dir name in Multer middleware
 - had issues with multer callback syntax - console.logs need to be inside functions inside callbacks
 - Added fs unlink logic to remove photos that are no longer tied to user profiles
-- Read about changes coming to Multer (2.0) so need to look out for that
+- Read about changes coming to Multer (2.0) so need to look out for that.
-- Profile pictures come from [freepik](https://freepik.com).
-Check below for links - the majority of pictures belong to the same series.
+- Profile pictures are sourced from [freepik](https://freepik.com).
+Check for links below - the majority of pictures belong to the same series.
-- Added `public/uploads` to gitignore
+- Added `public/uploads` to `.gitignore`.

 ## How To Use